vladoprea/dream-woollies/README.md

 * contains a form for the delivery details of the user
 * contains the payment form from Stripe that takes: card number, CVC, expiry date and ZIP code
 * contains an order summary, as a table with products name, quantity selected, subtotal.
-Also, the delivery costs, grand total and a button that redirects to bag for adusting it if needed
+Also, the delivery costs, grand total and a button that redirects to bag for adusting it if needed.
+This feature is not available on small devices.

 #### Emails